CageCode/World-Food-Ecosystems/practical5/intro.md

 # Welcome to the 5th practical.

-### Agro-Ecological Zones by FAO
+In this practical, we will delve into suitability models to understand how different crops can thrive under varying environmental conditions.
 The Food and Agriculture Organization (FAO) provides a detailed description of Global Agro-Ecological Zones (GAEZ).
 They develop suitability and potential yield maps for up to 280 crops/land utilization types under varying input and management levels for historical, current, and future climate conditions.
+These models take into account factors such as climate conditions, soil moisture, radiation, and temperature to provide a comprehensive view of agricultural productivity.

-These maps, albeit currently unavailable online (as of November 2021), are grounded on sophisticated suitability models.
+These maps, are grounded on sophisticated suitability models.
 You can read about the development and the underlying models of these maps on the FAO's official site: [FAO GAEZ Data Portal](https://gaez.fao.org/pages/theme-details-theme-4).

 Rather than using the FAO site directly, we will be utilizing the [Crop Niche Viewer](https://cartoscience.users.earthengine.app/view/crop-niche) in our Canvas Quiz exercises.

-#### Suitability Models: Agricultural Suitability and Potential Yields
+### Suitability Models: Agricultural Suitability and Potential Yields

 For evaluating rain-fed land productivity, the FAO employs a water-balance model to ascertain the beginning and duration of periods with adequate water for crop growth.
 This model, combined with other climatic factors (such as radiation and temperature), is used in a robust crop growth framework to estimate potential biomass production and yield.